 Rent a boiler

-If you’re not eligible for any boiler grants or a free replacement and you don’t like the sound of Flow, you could consider renting a boiler.
+If you’re not eligible for any boiler grants or a free replacement, and you don’t like the sound of Flow, you could consider renting a boiler.
 These are also referred to as pay-monthly boilers.

-Hassle Free Boilers, for example, will install a Vaillant boiler for you with no upfront cost.
-But you’ll be tied into a lengthy 12-year contract with payments of £36.99 a month, which covers the boiler payment and an ongoing servicing contract.
+Hassle Free Boilers, for example, will install a Vaillant, Worcester or Ideal boiler for you with no upfront cost.
+But you’ll be tied into a lengthy 12-year contract with payments of £39.99 a month, which covers the boiler payment and an ongoing servicing contract.
 Hassle Free Boilers’ terms and conditions also guarantee an increase in payments of 3% each year.

-But after 12 years this adds up to £6,300, which is far in excess of the initial cost of the boiler and installation.
+After 12 years, this adds up to £6,810, which is far in excess of the initial cost of the boiler and installation.